 I found him thirty yards away, dead, lying with his head and breast in the water and his tail feathers pointing straight up toward the sky.
 I recognized right away that this was no ordinary bird.
 He was big, easily in excess of three pounds; and old, probably much older than the three-year average lifespan of a pheasant in the wild.
 Plus, he possessed the longest tail feathers, thickest plumage, and longest spurs of any rooster I had ever taken.

-After gathering him up, I wondered why such a large, old, wise bird had allowed me to get so close.
+After gathering him up, I wondered why such a wise, old bird had allowed me to get so close.
 And then it dawned on me: he thought I was the doe.

 The pheasant had probably shared the swamp with the doe for years.
 He knew the doe, knew her sounds, and knew that she posed no threat.
 And he had opted to live in close proximity to her because her sense of smell, sight, and hearing had helped to keep him safe.
 The rooster also understood on an instinctual level that a real threat approached quietly, with stealth, and with slow, methodical footfalls.
 My trek across the swamp had been anything but quiet, stealthy or methodical.
 Instead, I had made sounds similar to those of the doe when she crossed the swamp.
 Only when I stood a couple of feet away from him did the rooster recognize I was not the doe.
 And by then it was too late.